PhilRW/reviews/content/posts/2024-03-11/index.md

 ### Quality

 Top-notch.
 I am generally a fan of their products.
 There is a subtle curvature of the glass face as it approaches the bezel, it's a nice touch.
 They make a big deal about the ease of frequently changing watch bands, but I never do.
-Still it was really easy to install my watch band.
+But it was really easy to install my one watch band.

 ### Reliability